coreos/tectonic-docs/Documentation/admin/user-management.md

 nginx-3121059884-x7btf   1/1       Running   0          20s
 ```

-If we inspect the `spec` of the pod, we'll see that the pod of the deployment has been assigned the "default" service account:
+Inspect the `spec` of the pod to see that the pod of the deployment has been assigned the "default" service account:

 ```
 $ kubectl get pod nginx-3121059884-x7btf -o yaml